banach-space/llvm-tutor/README.md

 files](https://github.com/banach-space/llvm-tutor/blob/main/inputs).

-Visit [**clang-tutor**](https://github.com/banach-space/clang-tutor/) if you are internested in similar tutorial for Clang.
+Visit [**clang-tutor**](https://github.com/banach-space/clang-tutor/) if you are interested in similar tutorial for Clang.

 ### Table of Contents
 * [HelloWorld: Your First Pass](#helloworld-your-first-pass)